Reshmithareddy74/career-guidance-app/README.md

 _____________________________________________________________________________________________________________________________________
 Model Performance

-1. Overall Accuracy:
+Overall Accuracy

-Accuracy: 17% — This is the standard accuracy for exact single-label predictions.
+Accuracy: 83.4% — This indicates the model correctly predicts the exact career label for most students.

-Top-3 Accuracy: 40% — The correct career appears in the top 3 predicted careers for a student 40% of the time, which is more meaningful for career guidance since multiple options can be suitable.
+Macro Avg Precision: 83.68%

+Macro Avg Recall: 83.35%

+Macro Avg F1-score: 83.47%

+These metrics show that the model performs consistently well across all classes, maintaining a good balance between precision and recall.
 ______________________________________________________________________________________________________________________________
 Practical Insights